 Lab Information (Lab Manual)

 The lab manual and schedule for the laboratory exercises will be posted on Courselink.
 Be sure to read the appropriate lab section prior to attending the lab.
+Labs will be performed with groups of 4 - 5.

 Assignments (Other)